-Today’s smartphones let you take clearer, more vibrant photos than ever – whether you’re up close and personal or far away.
+Today’s smartphones let you take clearer, more vibrant photos than ever – whether you’re up close or far away.

 While better lenses and sensors are responsible for some of these advances, the biggest improvements come from powerful artificial intelligence (AI) and

-These AI tools combine the capabilities of a professional camera with features that previously have been available only in editing software.
+AI combines the capabilities of a professional camera with editing features that were previously only available in expensive editing software with a steep learning curve.
 For example, AI in the

-“Early camera phones were all about doing old-school optics right,” says Alexei Efros, a professor at the University of California at Berkeley who teaches computational photography, the image capture and processing techniques that go into making an AI camera.
+“Early camera phones were all about doing old-school optics right,” says Alexei Efros, a professor at the University of California at Berkeley teaching computational photography.
 “Better and bigger lenses, and so on.
 They missed the boat on this idea that cameras should be more than physical-optical machines.”
 Most of the improvements now, Efros adds, “can all be done in a cell phone, in software.”

-An AI camera relies on special software to give users the ability to snap images that previously only high-end cameras were able to capture.
-For example, “optical flow” technology can snap a dozen or more pictures in rapid succession, then use AI software to align and combine them into a single image free of any blur from camera shake.
+An AI-powered camera relies on special software to give users the ability to snap images that previously only high-end cameras were able to capture.
+For example, HDR+ technology technology can snap a dozen or more pictures in rapid succession, then use AI software to align and combine them into a single image free of any blur from camera shake.

 This technology powers Pixel’s

 Real Tone.
 Historically, people of color have appeared washed out or lost in shadows in photos.
-Real Tone relies on AI software to adjust color balance and lighting to represent everyone more accurately, making the camera more inclusive and equitable.
-Night Sight.
-This mode allows you to shoot photos in extremely low light without losing sharpness – and even capture crisp images of the night sky.
+Real Tone relies on AI software to adjust color balance and lighting to represent everyone more accurately, addressing long-standing problems a diverse panel of experts have identified while testing our cameras.
+Pixel 8 and Pixel 8 Pro provide best ever skin tone accuracy in videos resulting in improved mixed lighting performance, and much faster autofocus in low light.
+Night Sight.3 This mode allows you to shoot photos in extremely low light without losing sharpness – and even capture crisp images of the night sky.

-Motion Mode.
+Long Exposure.
 When you use Motion Mode, Pixel’s AI software adds blur creatively to capture the energy in the scene in front of you.
-You can take an action shot that keeps the moving subjects sharp but the background blurred.
-And you can simulate a traditional long exposure that beautifully blurs the motion of waterfalls or moving cars.
+You can simulate a traditional long exposure that beautifully blurs the motion of waterfalls or moving cars.

-For everyone else – the amateur photographers, the parents taking family pictures, the social media sharers – an AI camera will dramatically improve their images, no matter the situation.
+For everyone else – the amateur photographers, the parents taking family pictures, the social media sharers – the AI-powered camera on Pixel 8 Pro or Pixel 8 will dramatically improve their images, no matter the situation.